Magic build big lead, stay on roll in 132-116 win over Kings - WHIZ News

-Terrence Ross scored 25 points as the Magic won a season-best fifth straight game going back to before the pandemic-forced shutdown in March.

-Orlando won the last three before the hiatus and beat Brooklyn, the team it is battling for the seventh seed in the Eastern Conference, to open the restart.

-But the Magic lost Jonathan Isaac again when he appeared to re-injure the left knee he hurt Jan.
+But the Magic lost Jonathan Isaac again when he tore the ACL in his left knee, the same one he hurt Jan.
 1 that kept him out until the restart.
 The third-year player was taken off the court in a wheelchair after crumpling to the floor in pain in the fourth quarter as the knee appeared to buckle on a drive.

-“It looked bad, obviously, but until you hear anything I’m just hopeful, that’s all,” coach Steve Clifford said.
-“It’s all conjecture and you just have to wait and find out.”
+“It looked bad, obviously,” said coach Steve Clifford, who was hopeful it wasn’t what it appeared to be.

 De’Aaron Fox scored 13 points after a career-high 39 in the restart opener for the Kings, who have lost both games in the bubble as they try to get in position for a shot at the final playoff spot in the West.
 Harry Giles III led Sacramento with a career-high 23 points.